macleanb/hometree_public/README.md

         window.scrollTo(0, 0)
       }, [])
-      update residence 124 with picture then re-download fixtures replace all users with old users (SJ, etc) for some reason mobile user can't press the button to update their user profile (image upload) wrap backend API calls in useEffect (use 'active' variable) enable https
+      update residence 124 with picture then re-download fixtures for some reason mobile user can't press the button to update their user profile (image upload) wrap backend API calls in useEffect (use 'active' variable) enable https